nalivayev/florentine-abbot/docs/en/naming.md

 ### 4. Conclusion.
 Your archive as historical heritage

-An archive created according to this system is not just a collection of files.
+An archive created according to these rules is not just a collection of files.
 It is a **structured digital heritage** with several key properties:

 *   **Durability:** Standardized names and structure will be clear even 50 years from now.
 *   **Independence:** The archive is not tied to specific software and can be read on any operating system.
 *   **Context:** Rich metadata preserves the history of each photo for future generations.
-*   **Scalability:** The system will work for 100 photos and for 100,000 photos.
+*   **Scalability:** The rules will work for 100 photos and for 100,000 photos.

 Starting small — with the proper naming of a few files — you lay the foundation for a professional archival fund whose value will only increase over time.